Abstract

 To interpret each mNSF factor, we find a list of genes that are highly associated with, and most specific for each factor by analyzing the gene loading matrix using the patternMarkers approach identified in (Fertig et al., 2010).
 We then use the set of genes associated with each factor to interpret the cell types, biological functions, or anatomical regions represented by each factor.

 Some mNSF factors reflect specific anatomical regions, only present in some of the samples.
 For example, factor M9 can be identified as highlighting the gyri of the cerebellum (Figure 2).
 This hindbrain-specific factor is close to zero for the two anterior samples and visually similar in intensity and distribution across the two replicate sections for the posterior brain.
-The top genes identified by patternMarkers include Pcp2, Calb1, Car8, and Itpr1 which are specific markers for Purkinje cells within the cerebellum (X Chen et al., 2022), as well as Cbln1 and Cbln3 which are known to exhibit high expression in the cerebellum, and Zic1 which is a specific marker for cerebellar granular cells (Aruga et al., 1998) (Table S1).
+The top genes identified by patternMarkers include Pcp2, Calb1, Car8, and Itpr1 which are specific markers for Purkinje cells within the cerebellum (X Chen et al., 2022), as well as Cbln1 and Cbln3 which are known to exhibit high expression in the cerebellum, and Zic1 which is a specific marker for cerebellar granular cells (Aruga et al., 1998) (Supplementary Table S1).
 This result highlights the ability of mNSF to identify factors associated with a signal that is present only in some, but not all, of the samples.

 Some mNSF factors represent anatomical regions that span the posterior and anterior brain (Figure 2).
 For example, factor M17 predominately marks both the hippocampus and hypothalamus, with moderate signal in select layers of the cortex.
-Note how the estimated factor varies smoothly across the posterior and anterior brain, specifically across the CA1–3 layers(which appear as a rotated U in these samples).
+Note how the estimated factor varies smoothly across the posterior and anterior brain, specifically across the CA1-3 layers(which appear as a rotated U in these samples).
 The regions labeled by this factor are considered regions of increased synaptic plasticity.
 For example, the hippocampus, which functions primarily in learning and memory (Bliss, Collingridge, 1993), requires this plasticity for the formation and consolidation of short-term memories.
 The hypothalamus plays a crucial role in maintaining homeostasis in the body (Saper, Lowell, 2014), regulating a variety of essential functions such as hunger, thirst, sleep, circadian rhythms, stress responses, and reproductive behaviors.
 Synaptic plasticity in the hypothalamus is important for adaptation to changes in physiological states and the environment (Dietrich, Horvath, 2013; Serrenho et al., 2019; Bains et al., 2015; Horvath, 2006).
-Consistent with this categorization, patternMarker genes for M17 are associated with synaptic plasticity, including AMPA receptor regulation (Cnih2, Herring et al. (2013)), dendritic spine development (Ddn, Ncdn, Yang et al. (2024) and Nicolas et al. (2022)), and synaptogenesis (Nptxr, SJ Lee et al. (2017)) (Table S1).
+Consistent with this categorization, patternMarker genes for M17 are associated with synaptic plasticity, including AMPA receptor regulation (Cnih2, Herring et al. (2013)), dendritic spine development (Ddn, Ncdn, Yang et al. (2024) and Nicolas et al. (2022)), and synaptogenesis (Nptxr, SJ Lee et al. (2017)) (Supplementary Table S1).

 Broadly, across the 20 spatial features, our observations about factors M9 and M17 hold for other spatial features.
-Specifically, we observe (a) consistency between each factor across the two replicate sections (b) there are multiple factors which continuously vary across the anterior and posterior brain (Supplementary Figure S1) (c) a few factors (M10, M19) are specific to either the anterior or posterior brain.
+Specifically, we observe (a) consistency between each factor across the two replicate sections (b) there are multiple factors which continuously vary across the anterior and posterior brain (Supplementary Figure S2) (c) a few factors (M10, M19) are specific to either the anterior or posterior brain.

 Analysis of human DLPFC data

 Next, to evaluate mNSF across a dataset with replicate samples from different donors, we apply mNSF to a widely used spatially resolved transcriptomics dataset from the Visium platform on human dorsolateral prefrontal cortex (DLPFC) Maynard et al. (2021).
 This data consists of 4 samples from each of 3 donors.
 The 4 samples from each donor consist of parallel sections (Figure 3).
 Each section has a width of 10μm and we label the sections as A-D, representing the physical ordering of the sections.
-The physical separation is as follows: the AB pair is separated by 0μm, the BC pair is separated by 300μm and the CD pair is separated by 0μm.
+The physical separation is as follows: the AB pair is separated by 0 μm, the BC pair is separated by 300 μm and the CD pair is separated by 0 μm.
 Furthermore, the data are supplied with manual annotations of cortical layers based on expression and H&E staining, with labels of white matter (WM), cortical layers 1 to 6 and NA (which are excluded from our analysis).
 Not all layers are present in all samples; specifically, the 4 samples from individual 2 do not have layers 1 and 2 present.

 We apply mNSF to all 12 samples using 10 spatial features.
 The model does not encode the design of the experiment with 4 sections from 3 donors.
 We expect that different samples from the same donor are more similar than different samples from different donors; this is true for the manual annotations of the samples (Figure 3).
 We do not necessarily expect that different cortical layers form distinct “clusters” in expression space.
 For example, it is understood that some genes are expressed in a gradient across the cortical layers (O’Leary et al., 2007; Lau et al., 2021; Lodato, Arlotta, 2015).
 Nevertheless, we expect some relationship between cortical layers and mNSF spatial features.
 To compare the mNSF factors with the discrete manual annotation, we use the following approach: we group each spatial location in each sample according to its manual annotation and display each factor value across the layers (Figure 4).
 The M6 factor displayed in Figure 4 is particularly high in cortical layer 2, followed by blending into cortical layer 3.
 The lowest layer is cortical layer 1 and the factor is almost absent in white matter.

 Figure 5 depicts 3 mNSF spatial features.
 Due to size restrictions, we display 4 samples, 1 sample from each donor as well as an additional parallel section from each donor.
 This display depicts both between-donor variability and between-sections-within-a-donor variability.
-For completeness, we depict all 12 samples and 10 factors in Supplementary Figures S2–S11.
+For completeness, we depict all 12 samples and 10 factors in Supplementary Figures S6-S15.

 Factor M6 has high values in the spatial locations manually annotated as layer 2, intermediate values in spatial locations manually annotated as layer 3 and close to zero values for spatial locations manually annotated as white matter (Figure 5a).
-PatternMarker genes for this factor include HPCAL1 (Table S2), which is a marker for layer 2 excitatory neurons (Wei et al., 2022).
+PatternMarker genes for this factor include HPCAL1 (Supplementary Table S2), which is a marker for layer 2 excitatory neurons (Wei et al., 2022).
 This factor is consistent with the manual annotation across the 3 donors, and across parallel sections within each donor.

 Factor M2 is consistently high for spatial locations annotated as white matter (Figure 5b) and low otherwise.
-PatternMarker genes for this factor include known oligodendrocyte and myelin-associated genes, such as MOG, MOBP, MBP, and BCAS1 (Cahoy et al., 2008; Plant et al., 2014) (Table S2), which are expected to be specific to white matter.
+PatternMarker genes for this factor include known oligodendrocyte and myelin-associated genes, such as MOG, MOBP, MBP, and BCAS1 (Cahoy et al., 2008; Plant et al., 2014) (Supplementary Table S2), which are expected to be specific to white matter.
 This factor is consistent with the manual annotation across the 3 donors, and across parallel sections within each donor.

 Factor M5 has high values in the spatial locations manually annotated as white matter in the samples from donor 1 and 3, but consistently low values across all the spatial locations in the samples from donor 2 (Figure 5c).
 It therefore suggests an inconsistency, potentially in tissue processing or orientation, across the samples from different donors.
-PatternMarker genes for this factor include genes that mark oligodendrocytes and myelination (PLP1, TF, CNP, ENPP2) (Cahoy et al., 2008; Plant et al., 2014), and genes potentially associated with neurovasculature, blood, and vascular endothelial cells (HBA2, HBB, CLDND1) (Günzel, Yu, 2013) (Table S2).
+PatternMarker genes for this factor include genes that mark oligodendrocytes and myelination (PLP1, TF, CNP, ENPP2) (Cahoy et al., 2008; Plant et al., 2014), and genes potentially associated with neurovasculature, blood, and vascular endothelial cells (HBA2, HBB, CLDND1) (Günzel, Yu, 2013) (Supplementary Table S2).
 We believe differences in this factor across donors may reflect variation in how tissue blocks were dissected where sections from donor 2 are cut at a more horizontal plane that does not contain layers 1 and 2.
 This was confirmed to be a possible interpretation by the original manual annotator (K. Maynard, personal communication).
 This factor represents a pattern only present in some, but not all samples, once again showcasing the ability of mNSF to identify such patterns.

 We conclude that mNSF shows encouraging performance on this dataset.
 It produces factors which make biological sense and are consistent across parallel sections within the same tissue block.
 Many of the factors are also consistent across the donors.
 However, the scale of the factors sometime vary (see white matter for factor M2, Figure 5).
 This might reflect variability in the manual annotation, biological variability between samples or unwanted (technical) variation which might be possible to remove with additional normalization.

-Comparison with spatial alignment
+Comparison to spatial alignment

 The DLPFC dataset is an excellent candidate for spatial alignment.
 However, considering the manual annotations (Figure 3) it is clear that aligning different sections from the same donor is much easier than aligning different sections from different donors.
 For example, layers 1 and 2 are absent in donor 2 and this complicates spatial alignment.
 Zeira et al. (2022) describes PASTE, a method for spatial alignment, and apply PASTE to the DLPFC dataset to perform direct alignment of these samples.
-However, for exactly the challenges described above, Zeira et al. (2022) only attempt to align samples from the same donor to each other, doing both pairwise and 4 -sample alignment.
+However, for exactly the challenges described above, Zeira et al. (2022) only attempt to align samples from the same donor to each other, doing both pairwise and 4-sample alignment.
 Using these data allows us to compare mNSF to spatial alignment on a dataset which is particularly well suited for spatial alignment.

-Specifically, we compare the result of using mNSF on multiple samples to the result of using PASTE to align samples followed by NSF on the aligned samples, an approach which we term pasteNSF.
-Following Zeira et al. (2022) we evaluate pairwise alignment, where we only consider pairs of adjacent sections (either AB, BC or CD).
 We expect, and this is confirmed by the authors, that PASTE performs best with adjacent tissue sections separated by 0μm (ie. comparisons AB or CD).
 In this analysis we use 10 spatial spatial features.
 Following factorization, we use a multinomial model to predict the 5 or 7 manually annotated layers (depending on the donor) as a function of the 10 estimated spatial features, and we use the model fit to assess performance.
 The model fit measures the association between the 10 inferred factors and the manual annotation.

 This approach shows that mNSF has comparable performance to pasteNSF (Figure 6a-b).
 PASTE supplies the user with a mapping score which represents how well the spatial alignment is performed (higher is better).
 The pair with the lowest mapping score (donor 1, BC) is the pair where mNSF outperforms pasteNSF the most (Figure 6c-d).

-In summary, mNSF has at least comparable performance to PASTE followed by NSF when spatial alignment is easy, but extends factorization to data where spatial alignment is hard (between donors in the DLPFC dataset) or impossible (between anterior / posterior sections in the mouse sagittal dataset).
+In summary, mNSF has at least comparable performance to PASTE followed by NSF when spatial alignment is easy, but extends factorization to data where spatial alignment is hard (between donors in the DLPFC dataset) or impossible (between anterior/posterior sections in the mouse sagittal dataset).

 Discussion

-In this study, we describe a general approach to extending a matrix factorization method to multisample datasets.
+In this study, we describe a general approach to extending a matrix factorization method to multi-sample datasets.
 Using this approach, we extended non-negative spatial matrix factorization (NSF) by Townes, Engelhardt (2023) to spatial transcriptomics datasets with multiple samples.
 Our model allows for a sample-specific spatial dependence structure.
 Our method bypasses the need to align factors between samples into a consensus coordinate system, which is a challenging problem.
 Both real and simulated data analysis support that the method yields usable results when applied to data from multiple sources, even if it is impossible to perform spatial alignment.
 Classic matrix factorization methods are widely used in expression analysis and it is well recognized that it is hard to identify the biological or technical process(es) associated with each factor or pattern.
 Our method retains this limitation.

 There are multiple possible downstream applications of our method, including spatial domain detection.
 These applications are left for future work.
 Our evaluation is focused on comparing factors to known anatomical regions, and we have not considered the impact on downstream analyses.
 Nevertheless, we believe that our method can serve as a foundation or input to downstream analysis of multi-sample data.